Hazel dormouse: Protection status

 The hazel dormouse is protected by and in UK under the Wildlife and Countryside Act.

+At European level, the hazel dormouse is classed as In Need of Strict Protection under annex IV of the Habitats Directive 92/43/EEC "Gliridae - All species except Glis glis and Eliomys quercinus".

 Evolutionary history

 The oldest fossils of the genus Muscardinus date to the Serravallian stage of the Middle Miocene approximately 13.8 to 11.6 million years ago in what is now Spain.
 The oldest fossils of the modern species date to the Early Pleistocene.